bdaisley/CAPABEESURV/README.md

 # CAPABEESURV repository
 This repository contains data and scripts used for the analysis of Canadian beekeeper antibiotic usage trends based on CAPA survey data.

+Relevant manuscript: Daisley et al. 2024.
+Antibiotic use, air pollution, and seasonal temperature shifts are strong predictors of honey bee mortality in Canada.
+In draft.

-An RMarkdown walkthrough document is provided here: https://bdaisley.github.io/CAPABEESURV/
+RMarkdown walkthrough document for data analysis and visualization is provided here: https://bdaisley.github.io/CAPABEESURV/

 ## Links to original data sources: